 In our first list below we describe the region’s top ocean beaches.
 In no particular order, they are Third Beach, Second Beach, English Bay, Kitsilano, Jericho Beach, Locarno, Spanish Banks and Wreck Beach in the City of Vancouver.
 Other amazing beaches by the ocean are at Ambleside, Whytecliff Park, Deep Cove and Cates Park on the North Shore.
 There is also the beach in White Rock, and the one at Crescent Beach in South Surrey.

 As you’ll see from our second list below, top Lower Mainland lakeside beaches include the ones at Alice Lake in Squamish and both White Pine Beach and Buntzen Lake in the Tri-Cities.
 There are also great beaches at Whonnock Lake and Alouette Lake in Maple Ridge, and at Rolley Lake in Mission.
 Further into the Fraser Valley, there are exceptional beaches at Harrison Lake, Kilby Park and Cultus Lake.

-As Metro Vancouver sits right on the Pacific Ocean, there are a number of great sandy beaches along the shoreline.
+Metro Vancouver sits right on the Pacific Ocean.
+As such, there are a number of great sandy beaches along the shoreline.
 Below are some of the most popular ones with salt water.

 Third Beach (at Stanley Park)